benthor/tagvial/README.md

 Future
 ------
-- infer new tags without having to create them
+- infer new tags without having to create them from the path that is explored by getattr (unlikely that this will work)
 - for now, we ignore all files in subdirectories possibly present in the backend dir. maybe do something smart here?
+- make undelete of directories/tags possible -> it's easy
+- it is possible to only make tags deletable individualy (i.e., only in the root) -> is this a good idea maybe?
+- allow name clashes in filenames, just don't display (or display with some numbered prefix) them unless the tagpath is unique